7 Tips for Staying Hydrated When You're Sick

 Note: Do not consume canned soups.
 Many canned soups are high in sodium, which can increase inflammation and blood pressure.
 Instead, opt for low-sodium soups or make your own.

 That's right, put the hot toddy down.
 Alcohol can impair your body from fighting sickness.
+Water, water, water - get those toxins flushed out and keep your temperature at bay.

 We hope this helps.
+Always consult your doctor for advice or if you have any concerns.
 Feel better soon!

 Back to blog